hairbeRt/JSpaceFillingCurve/README.md

 3. In practice, how many shifted copies to you need to still approach an average error of 0?
 4. Is it possible to make a non-approximative algorithm out of this?
 5. Is there a curve belonging to the Daun-Tiling that performs better than a Hilbert Curve in dimension 2?
+6. I noticed that recursive space-orderings that work by recursively permuting subsets of the search space are easier to implement if their group of permutations is abelian.
+Are there Hilbert Curves with abelian quadrant permutation group that behave nicely for this purpose?

 # Literature
 [1] Herman Haverkort.
-[Recursive tilings and space-filling curves with little fragmentation](https://arxiv.org/abs/1002.1843) [2] Liao et al. (2001) [High Dimensional Similarity Search With Space Filling Curves](https://ieeexplore.ieee.org/document/914876)
+[Recursive tilings and space-filling curves with little fragmentation](https://arxiv.org/abs/1002.1843)

+[2] Liao et al. (2001) [High Dimensional Similarity Search With Space Filling Curves](https://ieeexplore.ieee.org/document/914876)

 [3] Arie Bos, Herman Haverkort.
 [Hyperorthogonal well-folded Hilbert curves](https://arxiv.org/abs/1508.02517)